 - Infected people spread Typhoid through stools and Urine.
 Inadequate sanitary conditions, sewage water contaminating water supplies, flies, poor hygiene spread the disease.

 - Symptoms begin gradually after 8 to 14 days after infection.
-First symptoms are loss of appetite, fever, joint pain, headache, sore throat, constipation, and abdominal pain.
+The first symptoms are loss of appetite, fever, joint pain, headache, sore throat, constipation, and abdominal pain.
 As the illness progresses fever remains high and the patient feels extreme exhaustion.
 There may be diarrhea or constipation.

 - For some people, clusters of small pink spots appear on the chest and abdomen.